Copilot-Language/copilot/README.md

 ### Installation instructions

-*copilot-kind* needs the following dependencies to be installed :
+*copilot-theorem* needs the following dependencies to be installed :

 * The *copilot-core* and *copilot-language* Haskell libraries
 * The *Yices2* SMT-solver : `yices-smt2` must be in your `$PATH`